poezio/slixmpp/docs/using_asyncio.rst

-:meth:`.XMLStream.process` is only a thin wrapper on top of ``loop.run_forever()`` (if ``timeout`` is provided then it will only run for this amount of time).
+:meth:`.XMLStream.process` is only a thin wrapper on top of ``loop.run_forever()`` (if ``timeout`` is provided then it will only run for this amount of time, and if ``forever`` is False it will run until disconnection).

 Therefore you can handle the event loop in any way you like instead of using ``process()``.